pelican-plugins/seo/Readme.md

 ## Usage

-You can enable or disable in the plugin settings the two modules.
+You can choose which feature to enable or disable in the plugin settings.
 Default is `True` for both.

 ```
 # settings.py